Food AccessIntermediate

 • Soil contamination—remediation is costly

-• Theft/Vandalism—build strong community relationships as defense
+• Theft/vandalism—build strong community relationships as defense

 What You'll Need